Tutorial 1

 tax.sound_types("NARW").show(append_name=True)

-Saving the taxonomy ¶
+Saving the taxonomy draft ¶

 Modifying or expanding a taxonomy ¶